 What is new on the website is a trip planner, and you’ll see that up front on our home page.
 If you want to see how to get around on the transit system, even plan a trip to arrive at a specific time, or leave at a specific time, the trip planner will make this easier.
 Simply type in your beginning and ending addresses, and the site will tell you how to get to your destination by bus.
 What makes this easier is that the site automatically begins filling in those fields for most addresses and destinations.
 We look for your feedback on the site, and with the system.

-Announcements: All parents/guardians whose students are first time riders, who meet the eligibility requirements, and who would like their children to ride the bus, at any point during the school year, must complete and sign the School District of Beloit's student transportation form.
+Announcements: All parents/guardians whose students are first time riders or have a change in school or address, that meet the eligibility requirements, must complete and sign the School District of Beloit's student transportation form.
 This form can be accessed online at www.DurhamBeloit.com.
-The form can also be filled out at one of the district kiosks located at the Kolak Center Business Office or at the Central Enrollment Office.
-Alternatively, a paper copy of the form can be filled out and turned into the Business Services Office or Durham School Services Customer Service Center main office.
+Alternatively, a paper copy of the form can be filled out and turned into the Business Services Office or any school main office.

 Transporting Students In Private Vehicles